-Kennedy Space Center, which is on Florida’s East Coast in Cape Canaveral, was impacted by the epic storm as it churned past.
+Kennedy Space Center, which is on Florida’s Merritt Island, adjacent to Cape Canaveral, was impacted by the epic storm as it churned past.
 Images released by NASA appear to show damage to some roofs at the famous site and the exterior of the Center’s Multi-Payload Processing Facility (MPPF).

 NASA has not yet responded to a request for comment on the extent of the damage from Fox News.